History of the National Wildlife Refuge System: Organization and growth

-New directions, new opportunities (1956–1996)
+New directions

 The Fish and Wildlife Act of 1956 established a comprehensive national fish and wildlife policy and broadened the authority for acquisition and development of refuges.
 The funds necessary to implement this authority, however, were not immediately forthcoming.
 Without increased funding, land acquisition during the 1950s could not keep pace with the high rate of drainage (primarily due to intensive agricultural development) of waterfowl breeding habitat in the prairie pothole country.

 To remedy this situation, Congress passed an amendment to the Duck Stamp Act in 1958 which authorized the Waterfowl Production Area (WPA) program.
 To fund the WPA program and accelerate the wetland preservation effort, Congress also passed the Wetlands Loan Act of 1961.
 As later amended, this act authorized a loan of $200 million to be spent over a period of 23 years and to be repaid from duck stamp revenues.